eacosta2758/eacosta2758.github.io/content/teaching/01-time/index.md

 ---
-title: "01: Time and its discontents"
+title: "Time and its discontents"
 weight: 1
 slug:
 subtitle: "Thinking and experiencing Time in South Asia"
-excerpt: "This class was offered in Fall 2020 at The College, The University of Chicago."
+excerpt: "This undergrad class was offered in Fall 2020 at The University of Chicago."
 date: 2021-12-01
 draft: false
 tags:
-  - blogdown
-  - netlify
-  - hugo
-  - rstudio
-  - github
 categories:
   - teaching
 ---